fourstix/Elfos-utils/README.md

   * cmd.asm - Run commands from a file.
   * cls.asm - Clear the screen
   * MemoryHog.asm - Allocate block of memory from heap for testing.
-  * asm.bat - Windows batch file to assemble source file with Asm/02 to create binary file
+  * asm.bat - Windows batch file to assemble source file with Asm/02 to create binary file.
+Use the command *asm xxx.asm* to assemble the xxx.asm file.
   * bios.inc - Bios definitions from Elf/OS
   * kernel.inc - Kernel definitions from Elf/OS
 * **/src/stg/**  -- Source files for STG NVR/RTC/UART and STG EPROM utilities.